grow/grow.dev/content/docs/reference/urls.md

 | Path formatter | Description
 |----------------|------------|
 | `{env.fingerprint}` | A fingerprint assigned to the build environment.
 By default this is a timestamp.
 You can optionally override it by specifying `env: fingerprint: <fingerprint>` in a deployment configuration.
 | `{fingerprint}` | A fingerprint uniquely identifying a static file.
-The fingerprint is an md5 hash of the corresponding static file's contents.
+The fingerprint is a hash of the corresponding static file's contents.
 Can be used for cache-busting on a per-file basis.
 | `{locale}` | The static file's locale (or its alias, if one exists).
 | `{root}` | The pod's root as defined in podspec.yaml.